 Emerging Routing Protocols

-RIFT
+RIFT: Routing in Fat Trees

 RIFT (Routing in Fat Trees) is a novel routing protocol defined by IETF.
-It works with on Clos and fat-tree network topologies and is optimized with minimization of configuration and operational complexity.
+It mainly targets Clos [CLOS]and fat-tree network topologies based data center, and is optimized with minimization of configuration and operational complexity.

+RIFT is mixture of both link-state and distance-vector technologies and can be described as “link-state towards the spine” and “distance vector towards the leaves”.

+Here are the major characteristics of RIFT:

-Northbound link state routing with flooding reduction
+Northbound link state routing with flooding reduction, lower levels are flooding their link-state information in the “northern” direction, so that each level obtains the full topology of levels south of it.

-Southbound distance vector routing
+Southbound distance vector routing, each upper node generated a default route to the “southern” direction.

-Link state is advertised one-hop southbound and then reflected one-hop northbound
+Link state is advertised one-hop southbound and then reflected one-hop northbound.
+This is when a node detects that default route encompasses prefixes for which one of the other nodes in its level has no possible next-hops in the level below, it has to disaggregate it to prevent black-holing or suboptimal routing through such nodes.

-Zero touch provisioning, only top tier nodes need to be configured
+Optional Zero Touch Provisioning (ZTP), only top tier nodes need to be configured.

-Packet formats are defined in Thrift models.
+Packet formats are defined in Thrift [thrift] models.